A Darkover Fan Fiction Story

-Disclaimer: As everyone who hasn't been living in a cave for the last thirty years knows, the Darkover universe was created by the late Marion Zimmer Bradley.
-Since her death I understand that author Mercedes Lackey now owns the copyright, although I could be wrong.
+Disclaimer: The name "Darkover" is a registered trademark, owned by the Marion Zimmer Bradley Literary Works Trust.
 This work is based on a universe not my own.
-Because of this, I freely give all rights to this plot and original characters to the present copyright owner.
-No compensation or recognition is expected for any similarities between this little story and anything to be published by the lawful "Darkover" owner.
+Because of this, I freely give all rights to this plot and original characters to this trust.
+No compensation or recognition is expected for any similarities between this little story and anything to be published by the lawful "Darkover" owners.
 I ask that fellow MZB fans do not repost this story elsewhere or offer it for sale in any type of fanzine.
-If you have any questions, please contact me at the link above.
-Thank you!

 My father hates me.

 Rafael Castamir shivered violently in the chill mountain air and stared, disconsolate, down at his trembling hands.
 I must surely have done something terrible to deserve this.
 I have only this rough, thin cowl against the cold, and the only fire I have seen is used to cook this terrible muck!
 Nonetheless, he cupped his hands gratefully around the stoneware bowl, glad for the heat it gave off it not for the bland, gritty taste of the nut porridge inside.
 Even the least of our servants fares better than this!